 Historical simulation is less subjective as it uses the trend/observed actual events of the past to predict the future.
-This method works under the massive assumption that if it has happened in the past, then it will reoccur.
+This method works under the massive assumption that if it has happened in the past, then it can happen again.